remnrem/luna-doc/docs/ref/ms.md

 # EEG microstates

 _Implementation of the modified K-means approach to EEG microstate analysis_

+EEG microstates are quasi-stable topographic patterns of scalp electrical activity, lasting tens to hundreds of milliseconds, that recur across the recording. `MS` is the primary command: it extracts global field power (GFP) peaks, clusters their scalp maps into _K_ prototype states using a polarity-invariant modified k-means algorithm, back-fits the prototypes to all time points, and reports per-individual statistics (duration, occurrence, coverage, transitions).
+The auxiliary commands `--kmer`, `--cmp-maps`, `--label-maps`, and `--correl-maps` support group-level analyses of microstate sequences, spatial comparisons between maps, and template-based label assignment.

 | Command | Description |
 | ---- | ------ |